mkhimani452/CodSoft/README.md

 # CodSoft
-Projects developed during my CodSoft Internship, showcasing skills in HTML, CSS, JavaScript, and other web development technologies.
-Includes practical applications and mini-projects focused on dynamic and responsive design.
+Projects developed during Level 1 of my CodSoft Internship, showcasing skills in HTML, CSS, JavaScript, and web development.
+This repository contains practical applications and mini-projects focused on dynamic and responsive design.